strimzi/strimzi-kafka-oauth/examples/README.md

     export URL=http://${KEYCLOAK_IP}:8080/auth

-If you are using SSL configuration with Keycloak (using `compose-ssl.yml`) - which you should, whenever running anywhere but on your local machine) use the following endpoint url:
+If you are using SSL configuration with Keycloak (using `compose-ssl.yml`) - which you should, whenever running anywhere but on your local machine - use the following endpoint url:

     export URL=https://${KEYCLOAK_IP}:8443/auth

 Now, you can authenticate as client application itself:

     bin/kcadm.sh config credentials --server http://${KEYCLOAK_IP}:8080/auth --realm demo --client kafka-producer-client --secret kafka-producer-client-secret

-Alternatively, you can authenticate as some user authorizing the client application, which may add user-specific permissions to the token:
+Alternatively, you can authenticate as some user ('alice' in this case) authorizing the client application, which may add user-specific permissions to the token:

     bin/kcadm.sh config credentials --server http://${KEYCLOAK_IP}:8080/auth --realm demo --user alice --password alice-password --client kafka-producer-client --secret kafka-producer-client-secret

-After successfully authenticating you can retrieve access token and refresh token:
+After successfully authenticating you can retrieve access token and refresh token from local config file:

     # retrieve saved access token
     cat ~/.keycloak/kcadm.config | grep token | awk -F'"' '{print $4}'